Times of Oman

-Times of Oman is a daily newspaper which was founded in 1975 by the world renowned Pakistani journalist and administrator, late Rana N. Parveze and published in Muscat, Sultanate of Oman.
-The newspaper is the oldest English-language newspaper of Oman.
-Apart from daily news on local, regional, international, business and sport interests, it provides information on topics such as entertainment, fashion and lifestyle, education, information technology, health and books.
+Times of Oman is a newspaper that is based in Muscat, Sultanate of Oman by Essa bin Mohammed Al Zedjali.
+Times of Oman is the oldest English-language newspaper of Oman.
+Times of Oman covers news on domestic, national, international, and sport with sections dedicated to entertainment, fashion and lifestyle.

 History

-It was first published by dint of the world renowned famous Pakistani's journalist administrator from Pakistan, late Rana N. Parveze on February 23, 1975, and was launched as a weekly tabloid newspaper. by the known Pakistani journalist late Rana N. Parveze.
-The newspaper is published by the Muscat Media Group, which is also behind publications such as Al Shabiba, Hi Weekly and Sabbat Ayam.
-The main reasons for starting Times of Oman were to publicize Oman abroad and to address non-Omanis in the country.
-This explains why the newspaper dedicates more pages to news about the Indian subcontinent since the majority of expatriates in Oman are from that region.
-In 1991, the Omani paper became a broadsheet daily.
-A reader survey in 2013 stated that amongst the English dailies in Oman, It was favored by 5.4% of the respondents followed by Oman Tribune (2.7%).
-The least read newspapers were the newly launched Muscat Daily and Oman Daily Observer.
+It was first launched as a weekly tabloid newspaper in February 23, 1975, eventually becoming a broadsheet paper in 1990.
+Times of Oman targets expatriates living in Oman and is aimed towards promoting Oman.
+A reader survey in 2013 stated that amongst all the English dailies in Oman, It was favored by 5.4% of the respondents followed by Oman Tribune (2.7%).

 Ownership

-The Muscat Media Group is a publishing house in the Sultanate of Oman, established in 1975 by Essa bin Mohammed Al Zedjali as the sponsor and originally by the world renowned Pakistani origin journalist administrator, late Rana N. Parveze.
-The publishing house is behind a number of different publications from broadsheet dailies to tabloid weeklies and monthlies as well as weekly magazines both in Arabic and English.
-Apart from Times of Oman, the Muscat Press and Publishing House is the publisher of the Arabic-language newspaper Al Shabiba launched in 1993.
+Muscat Media Group is a publishing house based in the Sultanate of Oman, founded in 1975 by Essa bin Mohammed Al Zedjali and the current CEO is Ahmed Essa Al Zedjali.
+The Muscat Media Group is behind a number of different publications from broadsheet dailies to tabloid weeklies provided both in Arabic and English.
+Apart from Times of Oman, Muscat Media Group is the publisher of the Arabic-language newspaper Al Shabiba launched in 1993.
 In 2004, Muscat Media Group house became the first in the GCC countries to develop an online edition for its daily newspapers Times of Oman and Al Shabiba.
 In 2008, WAP editions of the newspapers were made available on cell phones.